Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-2.md

 ## 2.2 Run the Bootstrap

-You are now ready to run the boostrap and setup your environment.
+You are now ready to run the bootstrap and setup your environment.
 If you want to use custom names for your resources or automate the bootstrap, please refer to our [FAQs](https://github.com/Azure/alz-terraform-accelerator/wiki/Frequently-Asked-Questions) section.

 The inputs differ depending on the VCS you have chosen: